About the Schwob School's Technology Program

 We believe that in order to achieve high levels of artistic expression and be prepared for a potential career in music technology, students must possess a high level of technical competence.
 Areas of interest include computer programming, signal processing, electrical engineering, etc. These cognate fields contribute much to the study of music technology.
 Students in the Audio Technology program at the Schwob School of Music can gain experience in these areas through external coursework, as well as in classes focusing on audio technology.
 Employment in the CSU Recording Studio also allows students to gain experience in these areas through troubleshooting and repairs of the in-house equipment.

 - Prospective students should possess some background in technology prior to entering the Audio Technology Program.
 “Hobbyist-level” experience is sufficient to meet this requirement, as many high schools do not yet have advanced music technology facilities or teachers.
-Students with no background in technology will not be accepted to the Audio Technology Program during their initial audition, regardless of level of musical expertise, and can opt to add the program later following further development of their skills through coursework or personal exploration.
+Students with no background in technology can opt to add the program later following further development of their skills through coursework or personal exploration.

 - Prospective students should have a record of academic success in secondary school, as demonstrated by SAT or ACT scores, recommendation letters from teachers, etc., and according to the standards set forth by the Columbus State University Admissions Office.

-- Prospective students must demonstrate their desire to study audio technology through a brief interview with the Audio Technology Area Coordinator, to be scheduled no later than the day of their instrumental or vocal audition.
+- Prospective students must demonstrate their desire to study audio technology through a brief interview with the Audio Technology Area Coordinator, to be scheduled prior to enrollment in the audio technology program.